MyTooliT/EEPROM/EEPROM.md

 ## Layout

-- Every page consists of 256 byte
+- Every page consists of 256 bytes
 - The address of a page is the page number multiplied by 256

 ### Pages: